 "I'm a coach and it's all I've ever done, from elementary to junior high to junior pro, AAU and high school," Insell said at the press conference.
 "To be able to come on board at Middle Tennessee, that's a dream come true.
 It says if you stay in there long enough and dream big enough, one day it will eventually happen."

 His 100th victory came in the 2009 Sun Belt Tournament Championship game, as the Blue Raiders clinched the title over UALR.
-Insell has also amassed an impressive Sun Belt ledger, posting a 122-15 (.891) mark during his tenure, including the league's last undefeated marks of 16-0 this past season and 18-0 during the 2006-07 campaign.
-In seven Sun Belt Tournament appearances, he has lost just three times in 19 tries.
+Insell also amassed an impressive Sun Belt ledger, posting a 142-18 (.888) mark during his tenure, including the league's last undefeated marks of 16-0 in 2011-12 and a 18-0 mark during the 2006-07 campaign.
+In eight Sun Belt Tournament appearances, he has lost just three times in 22 tries.

-During the regular season against conference opponents, Middle Tennessee has won the last 37 inside the historic Murphy Center and improved its home SBC ledger to 61-1 under Insell during his seven seasons.
+During the regular season against conference opponents, Middle Tennessee has won the last 45 out of the last 47 inside the historic Murphy Center.

-He has added five Sun Belt regular-season championships and four Sun Belt Tournament titles to his mantle.
-The four tournament crowns have led to NCAA Tournament appearances, and with an at-large NCAA selection this past year and a Postseason WNIT berth in 2008, have put Insell-led teams in the postseason in each of his seven seasons.
+He has collected six Sun Belt regular-season championships and five Sun Belt Tournament titles to his mantle.
+The five tournament crowns have led to NCAA Tournament appearances, and with two at-large NCAA selections (2010-11, 2011-12) and a Postseason WNIT berth in 2008, have put Insell-led teams in the postseason in each of his eight seasons.

 The Blue Raiders were one of just 13 programs nationally to produce at least one player in three of the four WNBA Drafts from 2007-10, joining Connecticut, Stanford, Oklahoma, North Carolina, Baylor, Texas A&M, Duke, Maryland, Virginia, Georgia, Purdue and Vanderbilt.